shaikhsajid1111/social-media-profile-scrapers/README.md

 - Medium :+1:
 - Quora :+1:
 - Linkedin :+1:
+- Pinterest :+1:
 ## To do

-- Pinterest :clock1:

-## How to run these scripts?
+- Upload screenshots for demo

+## Installation
 1. You need person's social media username to fetch detail
 1. Install dependencies mentioned inside [requirement.txt](requirement.txt) by entering command ```pip install -r requirement.txt``` from project's directory
 1. There are 2 ways to input username